 This page provides a quick introduction to Moodle, a learning management system (LMS) at UMass Amherst used to deliver course content and host online learning activities.

-Once you log in, look on the left side for the My courses block to see your current courses.
+Once you log in, the Login block will be replaced by the My courses block where you'll find links to your current courses.